JavaTesterOfficial/TextEncryptV1.0Setup/README.md

 Thanks for using this program.
 Creating an installer for this program took 2 weeks, and I really would like it if someone tested this code :D. I hope to be a programmer one day, and testers like you are really helpful.

 # Installing the program
 To install the program, please navigate to Instructions.md on this github repository and follow the instructions listed.
+Or, you can just click on the link on the installer section above without any instructions, but it should be relatively easy either way.